No pain, no fame: Thai massage could get Unesco status

-BANGKOK (AFP) - At Bangkok's Reclining Buddha temple, Mr Krairath Chantrasri says he is a proud custodian of a 2,000-year-old skill - the body-folding, sharp-elbowed techniques of Thai massage, which this week could be added to Unesco's prestigious heritage list.
+BANGKOK • At Bangkok's Reclining Buddha temple, Mr Krairath Chantrasri says he is a proud custodian of a 2,000-year-old skill - the body-folding, sharp-elbowed techniques of Thai massage, which could soon be added to Unesco's prestigious heritage list.

 Mr Krairath, who teaches at the Reclining Buddha School inside the famed Wat Pho temple, helps thousands of Thai and foreign students who flock to the centre each year.

-At Wat Pho's complex, trainees run through a catalogue of moves targeting the body's acupuncture points with thumbs, elbows, knees and feet in a technique also incorporating deep stretches and contortions.
+At Wat Pho's complex, trainees go through a catalogue of moves targeting the body's acupuncture points with thumbs, elbows, knees and feet in a technique also incorporating deep stretches and contortions.

-Originating in India, doctors and monks were said to have brought these methods 2,500 years ago to Thailand, passing its secrets from master to disciple in temples and later within families.
+Originating in India, these methods were said to have been brought to Thailand 2,500 years ago by doctors and monks, passing their secrets from master to disciple in temples and later within families.

-Under Thailand's King Rama III in the nineteenth century, scholars engraved their knowledge of the field onto the stones of Wat Pho.
+Under Thailand's King Rama III in the 19th century, scholars engraved their knowledge of the field onto the stones of Wat Pho.

-But the practice really took off in 1962 thanks to the formation of the school, which has since trained more than 200,000 massage therapists who practice in 145 countries.
+But the practice really took off in 1962, thanks to the formation of the school, which has since trained more than 200,000 massage therapists who practise in 145 countries.

-The school's director, Mr Preeda Tangtrongchitr, says they usually see an uptick of interest from Thais when the economy is bad.
+The school's director, Mr Preeda Tangtrongchitr, says there is usually an uptick in interest from Thais when the economy is bad.

-"For many people who are disabled or in debt, this job is an opportunity because it requires no material - only their hands and knowledge," he says.
+"For many people who are disabled or in debt, this job is an opportunity because it requires no material - only their hands and knowledge."

 Today, a therapist at a top-end spa can charge around US$100 an hour inside Thailand, while the price can be two or three times more in London, New York or Hong Kong, where the Thai massage brand is booming.